 From counting steps to monitoring blood glucose, powerful mobile wellness apps are providing users with greater visibility and self-management of their health, fitness, and nutrition data while also giving healthcare providers access to their patients’ critical health information.

 Last year, consumers downloaded health and fitness apps approximately 2.5 billion times worldwide, and this trend is likely to continue as hospitals and healthcare networks race to further develop mobile apps that will help them improve healthcare delivery, operational efficiency, and drive down costs.

 Toward this goal, healthcare providers are seeking partnerships with technology companies to help them supercharge their innovation efforts.
-At the forefront of this healthcare innovation are Apple and Google, which are jockeying into position to expand their ecosystems.
+At the forefront of these healthcare, innovations are Apple and Google, which are jockeying into positions to expand their ecosystems.
 Locked in a battle to capture market share, Apple and Google are making significant investments in health-related R&D and further accelerating innovation in wearable devices, sensors, and IoT devices.
 In their efforts to centralize health data from third-party apps, Apple and Google each hope to securely store and synchronize consumer health data across all of our devices, creating a seamless experience across a variety of apps within a single ecosystem.